David Davies, 1st Baron Davies: Philanthropy

+With his sisters, Davies offered asylum in Wales during World War I to the Belgian artists George Minne, Valerius de Saedeleer, Elisabeth de Saedeleer and Gustave van de Woestijne.

 He endowed perhaps the world's first Chair in International Politics, established in honour of Woodrow Wilson in 1919 at the University College of Wales, Aberystwyth, which also hosts the David Davies Memorial Institute of International Studies.
 He was also the president of the National Library of Wales.